nabitbol/ft_transcendence/README.md

 ## Implementation

-- We used swagger to create a documentation of the api, it can use jwt access token.
+- We used swagger to create a documentation of the api, it can use jwt access token to make authentified request.

 ![Feature_list image](./assets/notes.assets/project.visualisation.assets/swagger_doc.png)